sybrew/the-seo-framework/readme.txt

 = 4.0.5 =

-TODO this is too advanced, put it on the detailed log, not on w.org:
-We accidentally bombarded our website via our private [shortlink service](https://tsf.fyi/links.php), where Google was trying to act smart by following non-anchored example links that didn't exist.
-When this happens on a large scale, your website can potentially drop in rankings.

-TODO this is too advanced, put it on the detailed log, not on w.org:
-With that, we found various query endpoints in WordPress which can be malformed to return broken pages.
-Previously we thought only [pagination was incoherent](https://core.trac.wordpress.org/ticket/37505)--we were wrong.
-In this update, we mitigated all known Core-reserved and malformable endpoints in WordPress by telling search engines not to index them when abused.
+We found various query endpoints in WordPress, which can be malformed to return broken pages that can be used against you.
+In this update, we added advanced query protection, which you can enable via the robots meta settings.

-In this update, we [removed support for the "Connected Social Pages" feature](https://github.com/sybrew/the-seo-framework/issues/498).
-They have never proven to work, and they've been deprecated by Google.
-You won't be able to fill these fields in on new websites.
+The ["Connected Social Pages" input fields will now disappear](https://github.com/sybrew/the-seo-framework/issues/498) when you empty them.
+They have never proven to work, and Google has deprecated them.
 We also removed the transient caching for JSON-LD scripts, as it wasn't helping anyone.

-On the other hand, we added new feed, Discord sharing (oEmbed, theme color), and advanced query protection options.
-Support for EDD and Polylang has been expanded, and we reintroduced the hyphen option for titles.
+On the other hand, we added a new feed indexing option, Discord sharing options (oEmbed, theme color), and the aforementioned advanced query protection option.
+Support for EDD and Polylang has been expanded, and we reintroduced the hyphen option for titles (which is the new default).

-A few other quality-of-life changes have been made, as well.
-Among adding a dozen new filters, streamlining the query handler, and fixing known corner-case issues and bugs.
+In this update, we also bring a few other quality-of-life changes, as well.
+Among, we added a dozen new filters, streamlined the query handler, and fixed known corner-case issues and bugs.

-TODO this is redundant information...
-We might send another update when WordPress 5.4 lands.
-Although TSF is 100% compatible with it, there are a few UI glitches in the 5.4 beta we're still uncertain about them shipping.

-TODO Gutenberg 7.6 makes the meta box container horrendously.
-Doesn't reflect well on us.
-	- The top-spacing should still be fixed (and it the bottom-spacing is not even with the top now), and we might want to revert gutenberg-specific changes?
-	- The sidebar box width is still broken, I thought they had fixed that? https://github.com/WordPress/gutenberg/issues/20206 / https://core.trac.wordpress.org/ticket/46964
+**Detailed log:**

 **For everyone:**

 * **Added:**
 	* Advanced query protection.
 		* This protection helps mitigate against a new form of WordPress query exploitation we discovered.
 This can be invoked either intentionally or accidentally, causing Google to crawl and index thousands of pages that shouldn't exist.
 		* The option for this is enabled automatically for sites that install The SEO Framework for the first time.
-Otherwise, you'll have to tick a box under the Robots settings.
+Otherwise, you'll have to tick a box.
 		* When invoked, the meta tag `<meta name="tsf:aqp" value="1" />` will be outputted to indicate it's in effect, after the `noindex,nofollow` attribute is set for robots.
 This tag will help us spot false positives.
 		* Found under "Robots Meta Settings > General".
 	* You can now choose to enable or disable oEmbed.
 		* This won't remove the generation of the script endpoints, you can still call them.
 The pages simply won't point to them anymore, which is enough.
-		* If you want to completely disable oEmbed, use the [Disable Embeds plugin](https://wordpress.org/plugins/disable-embeds/).
+		* If you want to disable oEmbed entirely, use the [Disable Embeds plugin](https://wordpress.org/plugins/disable-embeds/).
 		* Found under "Social Meta Settings > General".
 	* You can now specify the theme color.
 		* Found under "Social Meta Settings  > General".